Baklava: Armenia

-Armenian baklava, known in Armenian as pakhlava (Փախլավա) is made of layers of phyllo dough, a filling of cinnamon-spiced chopped walnuts, and a syrup made from cloves, cinnamon, lemon juice, sugar and water.
+Armenian baklava, (Փախլավա) is made of layers of filo dough, a filling of cinnamon-spiced chopped walnuts, and a syrup made from cloves, cinnamon, lemon juice, sugar and water.
 It is diamond-shaped and often has either one hazelnut, almond, or half a walnut placed on each piece.
 It is often served at special occasions like Armenian Christmas or Armenian Easter.

-Armenian baklava has some variations on how many phyllo layers are supposed to be used.
-One variation uses 40 sheets of dough to align with the 40 days of Lent Jesus spent in the desert where he fasted.
+Armenian baklava has some variations on how many filo layers are supposed to be used.
+One variation uses 40 sheets of dough to align with the 40 days of Lent that Jesus spent in the desert where he fasted.
 Another variation is similar to the Greek style of baklava, which is supposed to be made with 33 dough layers, referring to the years of Jesus's life.

-The city of Gavar makes Its own version of baklava.
-It is made with 25 dough layers, has a filling of cleaned and dried chopped walnuts, sugar and a syrup that is poured over the finished baklava consisting of honey and flowers.
+The city of Gavar makes its own version of baklava.
+It is made with 25 dough layers, has a filling of cleaned and dried chopped walnuts and sugar, and a syrup that is poured over the finished baklava consisting of honey and flowers.
 This type of baklava used to be prepared in the then-Armenian city of Bayazet, but the people living there immigrated to Gavar and surrounding regions in 1830.

-The tradition of pakhlava preparation in Kyavar (Gavar) is included in the intangible cultural heritage list of the Republic of Armenia.
+The tradition of pakhlava preparation in Kyavar (Gavar) is included in the intangible cultural heritage list of Armenia.